The Chemistry the Body Remembers

 22:00

-back in with the family and until they back in with the family and until they pass and they really honor their elders. pass and they really honor their elders. pass and they really honor their elders.
-Like the the elderly are held in very Like the the elderly are held in very Like the the elderly are held in very high esteem.
-They're looked as you know high esteem.
-They're looked as you know high esteem.
-They're looked as you know looked at as having wisdom and something looked at as having wisdom and something looked at as having wisdom and something to be honored and gratified.
-And I think to be honored and gratified.
-And I think to be honored and gratified.
-And I think you know very often now when you know you know very often now when you know you know very often now when you know our our loved ones age to the point our our loved ones age to the point our our loved ones age to the point where we find them no longer relevant or where we find them no longer relevant or where we find them no longer relevant or no longer useful and it creates no longer useful and it creates no longer useful and it creates distance.
+back in with the family and until they pass and they really honor their elders.
+Like the the elderly are held in very high esteem.
+They're looked as you know looked at as having wisdom and something to be honored and gratified.
+And I think you know very often now when you know our our loved ones age to the point where we find them no longer relevant or no longer useful and it creates distance.
 You know that has to that must

 24:00

-better fires, better spears, better better fires, better spears, better buildings like shelters that they could buildings like shelters that they could buildings like shelters that they could survive in.
-And that was programmed into survive in.
-And that was programmed into survive in.
-And that was programmed into us by nature so that we would evolve. us by nature so that we would evolve. us by nature so that we would evolve.
-And now we live in this crazy world And now we live in this crazy world And now we live in this crazy world because of that incessant need for because of that incessant need for because of that incessant need for progress driven by dopamine.
-But it progress driven by dopamine.
-But it progress driven by dopamine.
-But it would never feel like enough. only what would never feel like enough. only what would never feel like enough. only what would feel like enough to them is lying would feel like enough to them is lying would feel like enough to them is lying by the campfire and like giving love to by the campfire and like giving love to by the campfire and like giving love to people.
+better fires, better spears, better buildings like shelters that they could survive in.
+And that was programmed into us by nature so that we would evolve.
+And now we live in this crazy world because of that incessant need for progress driven by dopamine.
+But it would never feel like enough. only what would feel like enough to them is lying by the campfire and like giving love to people.
 And that's like why like our

 26:00